Welcome to Right On

 The Wednesday Web Chat

-To find out how this can be achieved, we invite you to join us for the eight Right On web chat on Wednesday, 27th May at 1pm UTC (3 pm CEST).
+To find the answers to these questions and more, we invite you to join us for the 10th Right On web chat on Wednesday, 10th June at 1pm UTC (3 pm CEST).

 Dr Dorothée Baumann-Pauly

 Dr Dorothée Baumann-Pauly is a Professor at Geneva University’s School of Economics and Management.
 She directs the Geneva Centre for Business and Human Rights, the first human rights centre at a business school in Europe.
 Since 2013, she is also the Research Director at the NYU Stern Centre for Business and Human Rights at New York University.
 In these roles, Dr Baumann-Pauly works with companies to advance human rights in corporate practice.
 Her applied research is focused on embedding human rights in organisations and developing business models that enable profits and principles to coexist.
 Dr Baumann-Pauly also teaches Business and Human Rights and she co-edited the first textbook on Business and Human Rights.
 In 2016, she also co-founded a business school network to integrate human rights in business education as well as the BHR Young Researchers Summit for emerging scholars.
 Dr Baumann-Pauly earned her PhD in Economics (summa cum laude) at the University of Zurich in 2010 while working for the Fair Labor Association, a multi-stakeholder initiative with the mission to improve labor rights in global supply chains.

 Dr Michael K. Addo